Site Search:

 7. Maintain a farm rodent monitoring and reduction program.

-8. Pullet and layer buildings will be cleaned and disinfected before restocking.
-Third-party visual inspection of cleaning and disinfection is required.
-This must be done by a certified quality control employee designated by the owner, or by a certified independent professional.
+8. Pullet and layer buildings will be cleaned and disinfected before restocking by wet or dry methods.
+Third-party visual inspection of cleaning and disinfection is required by an official quality control supervisor(s).

-9. The farm will utilize a biosecurity plan and train employees on proper procedures to execute the program.
+9. The farm will maintain an appropriate biosecurity plan to maintain flock health and will train employees on proper procedures to execute the program.
 Document employee training and comprehension annually.
+At a minimum this plan will address:

 1. Follow plant operating guidelines:

-1. Facilities and equipment must be kept clean and in good repair and shall be completely washed at the end of
+a) Facilities and equipment must be kept clean and in good repair and shall be completely washed at the end of each day’s operation.

-3. Lighting should be adequate to properly identify egg defects in the candling booth and the processing area.
+b) Lighting and equipment should be adequate to properly identify egg defects in the processing area.

-4. Potable water with less than 2 ppm of iron shall be used.
+c) Potable water with less than 2 ppm of iron shall be used for egg washing.

 2. Refrigerate eggs according to applicable federal, state or local laws.

-8. Retail returns should not be reprocessed for retail shell egg sales.
+6. No returned product shall be reprocessed for retail shell egg sales

 Developed by the California Egg Industry in Cooperation with: